 Email addresses, e.g. joe.bloggs@example.com or 测试3@普遍接受-测试.top

-Web addresses, or more precisely Uniform Resource Locators (URLs), e.g. https://uasg.tech/uasg-charter/ or https://普遍接受-测试.top/我的页面

 It is therefore important for all stakeholders in development of a software application to be aware what libraries are available for their chosen development environment to be used for processing Internet identifiers, and to have a clear basis for assessing those libraries, for technical and business suitability, with regard to the UA correctness and compliance.